-During the year ending December 31, 2023, the District transferred a total of \$148,043 to District No. 1 representing property and specific ownership taxes, and a total of \$8,234,633 to District No. 2 for refunding of District No. 2's Series 2016 Loan.
+During the year ended December 31, 2024, the District transferred a total of \$148,687 to District No. 1 representing property and specific ownership taxes.

 On November 8, 2023 the District, District No. 2, Zions Bancorporation N.A.
 DBA Vectra Bank Colorado and Zions Bancorporation, National Association (Escrow Bank) entered into that certain Escrow Agreement relating to the refunding of the 2016 Notes (Escrow Agreement).